spack/spack/lib/spack/docs/workflows.rst

 .. note::

-    If the set of packages being included in a view is inconsistent, then it is possible that two packages will provide the same file.
-Any conflicts of this type are handled on a first-come-first-served basis, and a warning is printed.
+    If the set of packages included in a view is inconsistent, it is possible that two packages will provide the same file.
+Any conflicts of this type are handled first come, first served, and a warning is printed.

 .. note::